C4illin/ConvertX/README.md

 | WEBROOT                   |  | The address to the root path setting this to "/convert" will serve the website on "example.com/convert/" |
 | FFMPEG_ARGS               |  | Arguments to pass to ffmpeg, e.g. `-preset veryfast` |
 | HIDE_HISTORY             | false | Hide the history page |

-> [!WARNING]
-> If you can't login, make sure you are accessing the service over https or set HTTP_ALLOWED=true

 ### Docker images